 Find out what gets you fired up and use it.

 There are also pre workout drinks that you can use however be careful.
 I use a pre workout now and then when I’m not quite fired up enough.

 I have tried a few different brands but have found that it gives me headaches if I have it too often.
 Make sure you read the directions and warnings before giving a pre workout a go.

 Your body type will have a big impact on how your body responds to the previous steps.
 So it’s a good idea to know which one you are.
-The body types are broken up into 3 main types, there are more types based on your hormones however we will keep it simple for now.
+The body types can be broken up into 3 main types, there are more types based on your hormones however we will keep it simple for now.
 You can find a link below if you want to study this further.